F4F-4 "Junior" Bureau Number 5192 Tail Number F-12

 Wreckage

-The wreckage lies in a jungle ravine and subsequently most parts have been well preserved by thick foliage protection.
+This Wildcat exploded at low altitude moments before impacting the ground.
+The wreckage landed in a ravine covered with dense jungle.
+Most parts have been well preserved by thick foliage protection.
 Black stenciling is visible on both sides of the fin "NAVY 5192", and a stencil on the inside of a cowl flap "5192".
 Parts of the left elevator still had intact camouflaged fabric on them.
 Three Browning .5 caliber machine guns were located, as was the engine, with two cylinders cleanly removed through combat damage, and bullet holes in the prop.

 Michael Claringbould adds:

 "On February 14, 1998 I was led by a Solomon Islander to the scattered wreckage of a Wildcat fighter.
-Markings on the wreckage confirm that the aircraft was Bu 5192 flown by "Pug" Southerland II, shot down by Japanese ace Saburo Sakai on 7th August 1942, the date of the Guadalcanal US landing.
-I was substantially assisted in my research by Australian John Innes, world expert on Guadalcanal battlefields, and New Zealander Ewan Stevenson, an authority on aircraft wrecks in the Solomons.
-The aircraft is arguably the most historic US Navy aircraft wreck of World War II"
+Markings on the wreckage confirm that the aircraft was Bu 5192 flown by "Pug" Southerland II, shot down by Japanese ace Saburo Sakai on August 7, 1942, the date of the Guadalcanal US landing.
+I was substantially assisted in my research by John Innes, expert on Guadalcanal battlefields, and New Zealander Ewan Stevenson.
+The aircraft is arguably the most historic U.S. Navy aircraft wreck of World War II".

 Justin Taylan adds:

 "I visited this wreckage twice.
-The first with Claringbould's help in 2003 and the second with a documentary film crew in 2006.
-This visit appears in the documentary Dogfight Over Guadalcanal, that aired on PBS Secrets of the Dead."
+The first time in 2003 and the second time in 2006.
+The second visit appears in the documentary Dogfight Over Guadalcanal, that aired on PBS NOVA Secrets of the Dead."

 References

-Samurai! by Saburo Sakai tells his recollections of the dogfight
+Samurai!
+(2001 edition) by Saburo Sakai pages 160-162 recollections of Sakai versus Southerland dogfight

 Contribute Information